Going Old School with Fried Apples and Onions

 Everyone in my family is a huge Laura Ingalls Wilder fan, and we often re-create the foods she writes about.
 Fried apples-n-onions was a natural: so easy to put together, and so inexpensive, to boot.

-Therefore, I wasn’t surprised when my kids, visiting for the weekend, suggested that we see how fried apples-n-onions would be, using Apple Cherry Habanero Rib Candy.
-It sounded good to me, so we did it.
+Therefore, we weren’t surprised when family, visiting for the weekend, suggested that we see how fried apples-n-onions would be, using Apple Cherry Habanero Rib Candy.
+It sounded good to us, so we did it.

 Oh holy cow, it was awesome.
 You’ll think so, too.